 Number 1: The Last of Us Part II

 The Last of Us Part II tells an even darker, more harrowing story than Part I, and surpasses its iconic predecessor in overall quality.
-The only weak point of the first game, the gameplay, has been vastly improved, with faster and more fierce combat that pits you against smarter and deadlier enemies.
+The weakest element of the first game, the gameplay, has been vastly improved, with faster and more fierce combat that pits you against smarter and deadlier enemies.
 However, it’s clear that director Neil Drukmann’s focus was on the narrative yet again, and he certainly made the right call.
 Part II is a tale of grief, anger, vengeance, and unflinching violence that often angered or horrified me, made me question “my” actions, and left me emotionally drained even days after finishing the campaign.
 The characters and story beats are given real weight by the brilliant writing from Druckmann and Hailey Gross, Gustavo Santaolalla’s melancholic music, and the heartfelt, deeply human performances from Ashley Johnson, Troy Baker, Laura Bailey, and the rest of the outstanding motion performance and vocal cast.
 No other game has made me reflect on the choices of its protagonist and the consequences of those choices to this degree, or presented them with such uncomfortable sincerity and depth.
 Developer Naughty Dog produced a follow-up to a beloved game that many believed didn’t need one, and it ended up being just as impactful and important to the gaming community as the original.
-The Last of Us Part II is peak video game storytelling, my favorite game of the year, of the previous console generation, and possibly of all time.
+The Last of Us Part II is peak video game storytelling, my favorite game of the year, of the previous console generation, and very nearly the all-time best.

 And those are my favorite video games of 2020!
 If you liked what you read, check out my favorite TV shows of 2020, follow me on Twitter or Letterboxd, and bookmark my author page.
 And until next time, remember: the best seats are in the Middle of the Row!